Dulysse/todo-app/README.md

 * ✅ E2E tests using Supertest + Jest
 * ✅ Dockerized workflow
 * ✅ PNPM monorepo-compatible
-* ✅ UI/UX interface
+* ✅ UI/UX responsive interface
 * ✅ CI pipelines for testing, linting, and building automatically (husky).

 ---

 ## 📈 Axes of Improvement

-- Add authentication and role-based authorization to secure the app.
+- Add authentication and role-based authorization to secure the app
-- Dockerize the entire stack (frontend, backend, database) for full containerization.
+- Dockerize the entire stack (frontend, backend, database) for full containerization
-- Refactor frontend to maximize component reuse and consistency.
+- Refactor frontend to maximize component reuse and consistency
+- Adding features for frontend (theme, i18n)
+- Adding drag & drop task "status" in the frontend
-- Add backend middleware for security (e.g., CORS, rate limiting, helmet).
+- Add backend middleware for security (CORS, rate limiting, helmet)
-- Implement global input validation using DTOs and pipes.
+- Implement global input validation using DTOs and pipes
-- Integrate Swagger to document and test the API easily.
+- Integrate Swagger to document and test the API easily
-- Create a reusable UI component library for the frontend.
+- Create a reusable UI component library for the frontend
-- Include logging and monitoring tools for backend observability.
+- Include logging and monitoring tools for backend observability

 ---